+- 9930 24 00: goods from CN chapters 1 to 24,

-- 9930 27 00: goods from CN chapter 27, - 9930 99 00: goods classified elsewhere.
+- 9930 27 00: goods from CN chapter 27,

+- 9930 99 00: goods classified elsewhere.

 In the case of goods delivered for consumption on board, the partner shall be the Member State or third country where the economic owner of the vessel or aircraft is established.
 However, the company responsible for providing the information may not always be able to identify the country where the economic owner of the vessel or aircraft is established, or even if the economic owner is established within or outside of the EU.
 A simplified partner code should be used - QR for Intra-EU deliveries and QS may be used for Extra-EU deliveries.